 Once I was approached by a Muslim in a Masjid who asked me,

 “Brother where is Allah?”
-I thought this was a very strange question to ask but I asked him “what time it was“.
-He seems puzzled but told me the current time.
+I thought this was an extraordinary question to ask but I asked him “what time it was“.
+He seemed puzzled but told me the current time.
 I thereby responded, “Allah is in London, England!”

 He rapidly started to stroke his beard repeatedly repeating “istaghfirullah!'” “‘istaghfirullah!”
 “Allah forgive you!”
 “Allah forgive you!”